National Bank Prime Rate

 About National Bank’s prime rate

 As with other banks, National Bank usually only changes its prime rate in response to Bank of Canada (BoC) interest rate policy.
-When the BoC raises or lowers the key rate (known as the target for the overnight rate), National Bank will usually adjust its prime rate by the same amount.
-For example, if the BoC were to raise the overnight rate by 25 basis points (bps), National Bank would usually raise its prime rate by 25 bps as well.
+When the BoC raises or lowers the key rate (known as the target for the overnight rate) National Bank will usually adjust its prime rate by the same amount.
+For example, if the BoC were to raise the overnight rate by 25 basis points (bps), National Bank would usually raise its prime rate by 25 basis points as well.

-There have been some exceptions to this rule.
-When the BoC cut interest rates by 25 bps, National Bank only lowered their prime rate by 15 bps, as did Canada’s other major banks.
-And while it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.
+There have been some exceptions to this rule, where National Bank hasn't fully passed on BoC rate cuts.
+For example, there have been times where the BoC has cut interest rates by 25 basis points, but National Bank only lowered its prime rate by 15 basis points.
+At times like these, most of the major banks tend to make the same call.
+While it’s unusual for any bank to change its prime rate independent of BoC interest rate announcements, changes to the prime rate can happen at any time.

-How does the National Bank prime rate affect mortgage rates
+How the National Bank prime rate affects variable mortgage rates

 When you get a variable mortgage from National Bank, the interest rate will be expressed as the National Bank prime rate, plus or minus a certain percentage point.
 For example, if the National Bank prime rate is 3.00%, and your mortgage rate is prime minus 0.50%, your mortgage rate would be 2.50%.

-If National Bank were to change its prime rate, your mortgage rate would change by the same amount.
-For example, if the National Bank prime rate were raised to 3.25%, your mortgage rate would rise with it to 2.75%.
+If Desjardins were to change its prime rate, your mortgage rate would change by the same amount.
+For example, if the Desjardins prime rate were raised to 3.25%, your mortgage rate would rise with it to 2.75%.